 cookbook subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the clone.

-Not all Linux distros are supported by
+Not all Linux distributions are supported by

-podman_bootstrap.sh, or have a look at podman_bootstrap.sh and try to complete the setup up manually.
+podman_bootstrap.sh for Podman builds, or have a look at podman_bootstrap.sh and try to complete the setup up manually.